-Action number Action Priority Indicative \$ cost High pr iority actions H1.
+Action number Action Priority Indicative \$ cost High pri iority actions H1.
 Construct new sporting amenities building between Field 1 and Field 7 in accordance with ROSS 2018 Action E7.
-High 450,000 H2.
+450,000 H2.
 Plant shade trees between Field 1 and Field 7 and around the new sporting amenities building.
-High 8,000 H3.
+8,000 H3.
 Construct a footpath along the western edge of the Evans Street car park connecting the playground to the criterium circuit.
 High 15,000 H4.
 Construct a footpath along the western side of Evans Street, connecting Campbell Street footpaths with the playground (in accordance with the Pathways Strategy 2017).
-18,000 H5.
+High 18,000 H5.
 Construct entry and naming signage at the Campbell Street entries.
-High 4,000 H6.
+4,000 H6.
 Install directional signage at the intersection of Vulcan and Campbell Streets.
 High 1,000 H7.
 Level and turf an area to the south east of Field 7 within the perimeter fencing for hockey warm-up and skills training.
-High 10,000 H8.
+10,000 H8.
 Remove overhead netting from cricket practice nets and ensure their condition meets required standards into the future.
-High 2,000 H9.
+2,000 H9.
 Refurbish the playing surfaces of Field 2 and Field 3 and improve drainage.
 High 480,000 H10.
-Install side goals on Field 2 and Field 3.
-High 40,000 H11.
+Install a practical ball-stop net system for use alongside Fields 2, 3, 6 and 8.
+20,000 H11.
 Upgrade lighting to ensure uniform competition standard (100 lux) on Field 1 and training standard (50 lux) on Fields 2,3 and 4.
-High 140,000 H12.
-Realign Field 4 in an anti-clockwise direction to increase the size of the AFL oval and reduce incidents of ball runoff into drainage lines High 5,000 H13.
+140,000 H12.
+Realign Field 4 in an anti-clockwise direction to increase the size of the AFL oval and reduce incidents of ball runoff into drainage lines 5,000 H13.
 Erect a catch net system behind the northern goal posts of Field 4.
-High 10,000 H14.
+High 18,000 H14.
 Construct a shelter over the concrete slab next to the cricket practice nets.
 High 12,000 H15.
 Construct team and covered timekeepers benches on the eastern side of Field 4.
 High 15,000 H16.
 Install scoreboard posts on the western side of Field 4.
 High 5,000 H17.
 Investigate and implement drainage improvements across Gundary.
-High 45,000 H18.
-Restore the synthetic cricket wicket on Field 4)should active teams recommence use of the field).
-High 1,500 High priority actions subtotal 1,261,500
+45,000 H18.
+Restore the synthetic cricket wicket on Field 4 (should active teams recommence use of the field).
+High 1,500 High priority actions subtotal 1,249,500